mikerockett/php-typeset/README.md

     	'disable' => ['numero', 'interrobang', 'silcrow'],
     ],

-    // Rename the classes that each certain modules use for span elements 'ordinals' => [
+    // Rename the classes that certain modules use for span elements 'ordinals' => [
         'class' => 'ordinal',
     ],